Skip to Main Content

 Structure and Scale: A Property Built Around Differentiated Space

 The property's 33 rooms and suites distribute across several formats, giving guests a meaningful choice between different relationships to the mountain setting.
-The 26 bedrooms, split between Classic (25 square metres), Deluxe (28 to 32 square metres), and Prestige (40 to 42 square metres) categories, sit in two chalets with wide bay windows orientated toward the surrounding summits.
+The 26 bedrooms, split between Classic (25 square metres), Deluxe (28 to 32 square metres), and Prestige (40 to 42 square metres) categories, sit in two chalets with wide bay windows oriented toward the surrounding summits.
 These are rooms built around the view rather than around the room itself.

 The seven independent suites occupy a separate chalet, Gaspard, and shift the offer considerably.
 Each has a private balcony or terrace, a fully equipped kitchen, and several include a wood-burning stove, which changes the character of a stay from hotel guest to something closer to a private resident.
 Suite sizes run from 50 square metres for a one-bedroom to 90 square metres for the three-bedroom configuration, with family formats available across multiple room types.
-The five luxury chalets, each at 255 square metres, sit at the far end of the spectrum: large living rooms with fireplaces, private gardens, laundry rooms, and large south-facing terraces.
+The five private chalets, each at 255 square metres, sit at the far end of the spectrum: large living rooms with fireplaces, private gardens, laundry rooms, and large south-facing terraces.
 At that scale, the property shifts from hotel to compound, with Mont Blanc framed by the terrace rather than glimpsed through a window.

 Across the broader Megève market, comparable properties such as Four Seasons Megève, Zannier Hotels Le Chalet, and Les Chalets du Mont d'Arbois each take a different position on the accommodation-format spectrum.
 L'Alpaga's combination of hotel rooms, suite apartments, and full private chalets within one property gives it a flexibility that single-format addresses cannot match, particularly for mixed-group travel.